-A rich blend of world sound fusion travelling from India to China, Africa to the Middle East.
+A rich blend of World sound fusion travelling from India to China, Africa to the Middle East.
 It evokes the oneness of our civilization and will touch your soul.
-Let this classic world collection take you on a journey and fill you mind with the enchantment of Karma....."
+Let this classic World collection take you on a journey and fill your mind with the enchantment of Karma...

 Reviewed by Ben Kettlewell

 I've been a big fan of Mars Lasar since his first release, 'Olympus' in 1992.
 All his work reveals an earthy presence that resonates long after the music is over, and 'Karma', his new release is no exception.
 It is a wonderful blend of Eastern scales and musical influences, acoustic music samples, electronic music, and a fusion of Eastern and Western musical cultures.
 Karma is a rich hybrid of world sound fusion travelling from India to China, Africa to the Middle East.
 Joined by Kelly Hansen on guitars, and Omar Faruk on middle eastern instruments, Lasar performs with electronics and keyboards, percussion, and a large number of sampled instruments and voices.